-In the offline Cursor Task experiments, most participants recorded 6 blocks of trials (approximately 24 minutes in total), and this proved enough to provide accurate and usable 4way classification.
-For a system employing binary, error-vs-correct movement classification, Chavarriaga and Millán used 10 blocks of approximately 3 minutes each (approximately 30 minutes in total) to collect training data [27].
-In a study by Iturrate et al., also using binary error-vs-correct movement classification, blocks of 100 actions were observed, and a classifier was trained after each block [60].
+In the offline Cursor Task experiments, most participants recorded 6 blocks of trials (approximately 24 minutes in total), and this proved enough to provide accurate and usable 4-way classification.
+For a system employing binary, error-vs-correct movement classification, Chavarriaga and Millán used 10 blocks of approximately 3 minutes each (approximately 30 minutes in total) to collect training data [29].
+In a study by Iturrate et al., also using binary error-vs-correct movement classification, blocks of 100 actions were observed, and a classifier was trained after each block [63].
 Training continued until classification accuracy reached 80%, or until four training blocks had been completed, resulting in a mean training time of 25 minutes.
 A similar approach may be advisable here, with the model being trained after each 4 minute run.
-Training blocks could then continue until 4-way movement classification accuracy and binary target identification classification, assessed via leave-one-out cross validation, reached 45% and 70% respectively [A reference to statistics from the embargoed section in Chapter 5 has been redacted], or until a maximum of six blocks of trials had been recorded.
+Training blocks could then continue until 4-way movement classification accuracy and binary target identification classification, assessed via leave-one-out cross validation, reached 45% and 70% respectively (mean accuracies by these metrics in the data used for simulated experiments were 48.7% and 73.5% respectively, and the minimum for individual participants were 40.4% and 64.3% respectively - see tables 5.1 and 5.2), or until a maximum of six blocks of trials had been recorded.

 Another consideration is whether the reactive EEG signals will remain consistent between calibration blocks and online blocks.
 There are some factors that could affect this.
-Firstly, it has been shown that differing rates at which erroneous actions occur can affect the ErrP response and, in turn, classification accuracy [27].
-Similarly, P300 amplitude has been shown to be affected by target-to-target interval [49].
+Firstly, it has been shown that differing rates at which erroneous actions occur can affect the ErrP response and, in turn, classification accuracy [29].
+Similarly, P300 amplitude has been shown to be affected by target-to-target interval [52].
 Therefore, it may be desirable - at least in early experiments - that the rate at which each action type occurs aligns as closely as possible between the calibration and online sessions.
 A suggested strategy to mitigate this challenge would be similar to that discussed above.
 Error rates in calibration sessions could be set according to known data regarding average classification accuracy.
 Training could then be curtailed when the trained models reached the equivalent accuracy levels.

-It has been shown that factors that are intrinsic to the user, such as motivation, can modulate the brain's response to stimuli in a BCI [73].
+It has been shown that factors that are intrinsic to the user, such as motivation, can modulate the brain's response to stimuli in a BCI [76].
 It is feasible that signals may also be affected by participants' perceived difference in valence between calibration sessions (where their observation has no effect on the system) and online sessions (where their observation does affect the performance).
 For example, one piloting participant appeared to display a larger P300 peak in response to the TR condition - albeit based on a relatively small number of calibration samples - resulting in this becoming conflated with the error conditions.
-Related studies that have included both training and online sessions have not reported notable differences between responses across the sessions [27, 60].
+Related studies that have included both training and online sessions have not reported notable differences between responses across the sessions [29, 63].
 However, it should be noted that these studies dealt only with binary movement classification, and each run automatically ended when targets were reached, and so trials equivalent to the TR condition were not considered.
 In order to mitigate this challenge, it would be advisable to duplicate scenarios as closely as possible between the calibration and online sessions.
 One way to achieve this would be to tell participants that their responses were influencing the performance from the beginning of the calibration session.